Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study A: Fourier Regression

-We intend to show how fitting RFF models via a data-emphasized ELBo yields affordable hyperparameter learning of $\ell_k, \sigma_k$ in the $D \gg N$ regime.
-This leads to gains in downstream prediction quality, better matching the ideal GP on small datasets (as in Fig.~\ref{fig:caseA_regression_demo}) but scaling better for large $N$.
-Our work here could be used as an efficient (\emph{linear in $N$}) approximation of GPs on large datasets, or as a drop-in way to improve \citeauthor{liu2020simple}'s distance-aware neural nets.
-Our work's focus on isotropic posteriors is complementary to recent work on marginal likelihood estimation for exact RFF posteriors \citep{potapczynski2021bias}.
+We intend to show how our DE-ELBO yields affordable gradient-based learning of $\ell_k, \sigma_k$ when $D \gg N$, thus improving overall prediction quality.
+Our work here could be used as an efficient (\emph{linear in $N$}) GP or as a drop-in way to improve \citeauthor{liu2020simple}'s distance-aware methods.
+Our isotropic $q$s are scalable complements to exact RFF posteriors \citep{potapczynski2021bias}.

-\subsection{Model A definition}
+\subsection{Model A Definition}